schitresh/computer_science/operating_system/11_memory_management.md

 - Segmented: Memory is divided into different segments
   - Segment is a logical grouping of the process data or code
   - Allocated memory doesn’t have to be contiguous
-  - Most OS use segmentation with paging, a process is divided into segments and each segment has pages
+  - Most OS use segmentation with paging
+    - A process is divided into segments and each segment has pages

 ### Fragmentation
 - When many of the free blocks are too small to satisfy any request